 York UCU was also considering strike action ¡°if management does not start engaging in good faith and in a meaningful way¡±, said co-president Steven Spencer.

-He said the university could be ¡°less aggressive¡± in its plans to return to surplus and allowances had not been made for the increased income from this year¡¯s recruitment round.
+He said that the university could be ¡°less aggressive¡± in its plans to return to surplus and that allowances had not been made for the increased income from this year¡¯s recruitment round.

 Among the staff at risk of redundancy were those in health sciences and linguistics, which Dr Spencer said were world-leading groups whose loss will have ¡°large-scale societal implications¡±.